 The fiat currencies it supports include the USD, EUR, CAD, GBP, and JPY.
 The fees for Ethereum follow the below schedule.

-One of the key features which Kraken provides that other exchanges don’t is the ability to go short.
+One of the key features which Kraken provides that other exchanges don’t, is the option to go short.
 Traders on Kraken can utilize margin trading to both increases their exposure to long positions or take short positions.
 The fees for margin trading range from 0.01% to 0.02% to open the position and 0.01% to 0.02% every four hours to maintain the position.

-Ethfinex is a decentralized exchange, unlike the ones mentioned above which are all centralized.
-One of the key issues with centralized exchanges is users lose the control of their funds.
-Once users deposit their funds with an external entity, this entity now has the ultimate control of the funds.
+DeversiFi (formerly known as Ethfinex), is a decentralized exchange, unlike the ones mentioned above which are all centralized.
+One of the key issues with centralized exchanges is users lose control of their funds.
+Once users deposit their funds with an external entity, this entity now has the ultimate control of funds.
 If the exchange gets hacked or goes bankrupt, the users will lose their funds.
 This has been demonstrated numerous times in cryptocurrencies history.
 The Mt.Gox hack of 2014 resulted in users of the exchange losing 850,000 Bitcoin.

 Many businesses have been now venturing into decentralized exchanges to tackle this.
 Decentralized exchanges put users in control of their own funds as it provides users with their own private keys.
-Bitfinex has developed the decentralized exchange Ethfinex.
 For users who wish to remain anonymous, there will also be no sign-ups or KYC process.

 The exchange includes tools for traders such as a price chart, depth chart, order book, and recent trades printing.
 There is also a wide variety of technical analysis tools available for the price chart.
 Users will have an account for exchange trading, margin trading, and funding other traders margin.
 The margin account allows users to go both short and long.
 Funding other traders margin provides an interest rate return.